physics-uwstout/lab-notebooks-photon-entanglement-research/Photon Entanglement/Larson_Ulrik/Larson, Ulrik - Apr. 4, 2024.md

 2. Close hardware setup.
 Open hardware setup again.
 	- If your device setup shows a USB blaster variant, close it and open it again.
 		- If the problem persists, contact your local wizard or try running the script again.
-	- If your device setup shows nothing, close it and open it again.
+	- If your device setup shows nothing, that's okay.
 		- This is the expected state of things.
+Just close it and open it again.
+It should then show up.
 	- If your device setup shows a USB blaster (NOT a variant!!!) you're golden!
 Note that the "quartus-no-work?.txt" assumes you are trying to run demo code using JTAG-run-mode rather than active serial programming, and thus recommends you have your FPGA switched to RUN mode.
 Ignore this directive when attempting to use our project.
+Put your FPGA on PROGRAM mode.